-Due to a large number of tobacco consumers in the country, mouth cancer contributes to over 30% of cancer cases and ranks as one among the top 3 most common types of cancers.
+Due to a large number of tobacco consumers in the country, mouth cancer contributes to over 30% of cancer cases and ranks as one of the top 3 most common types of cancer.
 Statistics show that over five people succumb to oral cancer every hour every day, that’s how widespread this cancer is in India.

 What is Oral Cancer?